Lower Mississippi River Cruise

 Day 7 - Day of River Cruising

 Today is your day to unwind and take it all in.
-Glide effortlessly along the Mighty Mississippi, surrounded by breathtaking panoramas of cottonwood trees and graceful blue herons.
+Glide effortlessly along the mighty Mississippi, surrounded by breathtaking views of cottonwood trees and graceful blue herons.

 Engage in captivating enrichment sessions and lively onboard events.
 Delight in gourmet cuisine and refreshing cocktails.
-Whether you're lounging in our spacious lounges or basking in the sun on the deck, there's endless fun to be had.
-As Mark Twain famously said, it's a day with "nothing to hang a worry or a fret upon" – so let go and embrace the adventure!
+Whether you're lounging in our spacious lounges or basking in the sun on the deck, there's endless enjoyment to be had.
+As Mark Twain famously said, it's a day with “nothing to hang a worry or a fret upon”—so let go and embrace the adventure.

 Day 9 - New Orleans, LA

-The complete Elvis experience is yours with a 2-night stay at The Guest House at Graceland, breakfast each morning, and an exploration of Elvis' mansion and grounds.
+The complete Elvis experience is yours with a 2-night stay at The Guest House at Graceland, breakfast each morning, and an exploration of Elvis' mansion.
 Upon arrival, be treated to an exclusive Welcome Reception with cocktails and hors d'oeuvres, featuring a presentation by the Graceland Archives Department, who you will show you items belonging to Elvis, not regularly shown to the general public.
-The following day, enjoy a Memphis City Exploration which concludes at the ship the morning of your cruise.
+The following day, visit Graceland with time to explore the grounds, including the Meditation Garden, where Elvis and members of his family are buried.
+On the morning of the cruise, enjoy a city tour of Memphis which concludes at the ship in time for embarkation.

 Pre-Cruise Packages must be reserved at least 30 days before your cruise date.
 Call 800-460-4518 to for pricing and availability.